open-autonomy/spot/specification/ApproachingPlaceV1.md

 ## Use Case:
 This message is used when an event triggers it in a very special case under specific circumstances.
+We hope this explanaion clarifies everything and is not too verbose in its layout of the sequence of events that leads to its usage.

 ## Example
 This example would be for a future version that would support multiple scopes.